qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/editing_geometry_attributes.rst

 Besides layer-based snapping options, you can also define topological functionalities in the :guilabel:`Snapping options...` dialog in the :menuselection:`Settings` (or :menuselection:`File`) menu.
-Here, you can define |checkbox| :guilabel:`Enable topological editing`, and/or for polygon layers, you can activate the column |checkbox|
+Here, you can define |checkbox| :guilabel:`Enable topological editing`, and/or for polygon layers, activate the |checkbox| :guilabel:`Avoid Intersections` option.
-:guilabel:`Avoid Int.`, which avoids intersection of new polygons.

 .. index:: Shared_Polygon_Boundaries